 Single License Plate Option

 Beginning January 1, 2017, one license plate may be issued, upon request. for any passenger car which is not equipped with a bracket on the front of the vehicle to display a license plate.
 A license decal shall be issued with the license plates and shall be displayed on the driver's side of the windshield.
-In order to request a single license plate and license decal, there shall be an additional annual nonrefundable registration fee of one hundred dollars plus the cost of the decal paid to the county treasurer at the time of registration.
+In order to request a single license plate and license decal, there shall be an additional annual nonrefundable registration fee of $50 plus the cost of the decal paid to the county treasurer at the time of registration.
 We advise you to put the sticker in the upper left corner of your window so it is visible in the winter if there is snow on your car.
 You will receive a new decal every year when you renew your single plate registration.
 If at any time you want to put a bracket on your vehicle and go back to two plates you will have to surrender the single plate and receive a new set of plates.
 If you have a specialty plate it will be retained and we will order a second plate from the state.
 This option is not available on a truck.
 With this option you will not be able to renew your registration online.
 It must be processed in person or by mail.

 Bill of Sale

 It is a good idea to use a bill of sale when buying or selling a vehicle.
 It provides evidence that a transfer of ownership has taken place.
 The following link will provide you with a courtesy Bill Of Sale provided by DMV.
 This specific bill of sale does not have to be used and does not have to be notarized.
 Of course, having it notarized provides evidence that the signatures are valid.
 In any case, we require the buyer to provide a bill of sale, signed by the seller, prior to registering a vehicle.
 You can also obtain a Nebraska Form 6 sales and use tax form from any county treasurer which can be used instead of a bill of sale.
 In the event that the transaction is suspect we reserve the right to require a notarized bill of sale prior to registration.